In Depth: Render Farms / Network Rendering / Distributed Rendering

 Note: Video Copilot Optical Flares for Nuke has a Render Node License that is sold separately.
 Contact sales for purchasing info.
 Minimum purchase required.
 Requires at least 1 full license of Optical Flares for Nuke Render only, does not have Flare Editor

-Video Copilot Element 3D: It is possible to use Element on a network render farm but we do not recommend or support it because of inconsistencies of GPU rendering.
-Since Element renders with impressive speed on a single GPU it is ideal to pre-render any 3D elements before pushing to the render farm.
+Video Copilot Element 3D: It is possible to use Element on a network render farm but we do not recommend or support it because of inconsistencies in GPU rendering.
+Since Element renders with impressive speed on a single GPU it is ideal to pre-render any 3D elements before pushing them to the render farm.

 Zaxwerks allows two installs (for instance, a desktop and laptop) with one copy active at a time.